If you’re not convinced yet that there is a case for change and case for digital transformation, then read on.

-That is the challenge: how do you become the one that is driving it?
+The challenge is: how do you become the one that is driving change?
 How do you move from being a disrupted company to a disruptive company or an agile, fast follower?

 The impact of COVID-19 on customer behaviour was immediate and widespread across all industries.
 Covid further increased the necessity of people using digital to self-serve or resolve their problem quickly.

-You only have to consider the online giant Amazon – perfectly poised to take advantage of the online world we were forced to turn to – they saw a boost in revenue of 35% in the first three quarters of 2020.
-(Forbes, 2021) and in Q3 of 2020, they also announced an increase in 37% of net sales, hitting $96.1 billion in revenue.
-(Amazon, 2020).
-In my next article, I will share some inside insights into its culture of innovation which allows them to trailblaze.
+You only have to consider the online giant Amazon whom were perfectly poised to take advantage of the online world – we were forced to turn to them.
+They saw a boost in revenue of 35% in the first three quarters of 2020 (Forbes, 2021) and in Q3 of 2020, they also announced an increase in 37% of net sales, hitting $96.1 billion in revenue (Amazon, 2020).
+In a follow up article, we will share some inside insights into Amazon’s culture of innovation which allows them to trailblaze.

-The bar that has been set will continue to rise as we move into the ‘new normal’ and other businesses increasingly deliver customer experiences that exploit emerging technologies like AI/ML, IoT, blockchain, autonomous things and AR/VR.
+The bar that has been set will continue to rise and other businesses increasingly deliver customer experiences that exploit emerging technologies like AI/ML, IoT, blockchain, autonomous things and AR/VR.

 This growing pace of change drives a real sense of urgency for business leaders and makes them wary of making long-term plans and commitments.
 There has to be a better approach to transformation than a long-term transformation programme.